 He is "an outstanding trial lawyer as well as an outstanding counselor when it comes to antitrust generally, but particularly from a litigation perspective."

 Chambers USA 2015

 Joseph Ostoyich is Chair of the firm’s Litigation Department in Washington, D.C.
-He has more than two decades of experience representing some of the world’s leading companies in price fixing, monopolization and the full gamut of antitrust litigation in U.S. courts and in investigations and merger reviews by the Department of Justice, the Federal Trade Commission, the European Commission and government authorities around the world.
-He has represented clients in bet-the-company competitor and class action lawsuits, including more than a dozen different class action clusters in the paper, chemical, foundry, energy, transportation and agricultural commodities industries.
+He has more than two decades of experience representing some of the world’s leading companies in bet-the-company price fixing, monopolization and the full gamut of antitrust litigation in U.S. courts and in investigations in industries ranging from high-technology to paper, chemicals, foundry, energy, transportation and agricultural commodities.

 Mr. Ostoyich recently obtained a defense verdict as lead trial counsel in an eight week bench trial against the Federal Trade Commission on charges that his client conspired to fix prices directly and through an industry association.
 The Commission’s decision to dismiss six of its own counts marked the first time in two decades that the Commission ruled against its own claims.
 This case earned Mr. Ostoyich and the trial team recognition as “Legal Lions” in Law360’s Weekly Verdict: Legal Lions & Lambs (February 14, 2014) and the award for Behavioral Matter of the Year- Americas by the Global Competition Review (April 14, 2015).